Ethics and Law in Occupational Therapy Practice

 Online Continuing Education Course

-Ethics and Law for Occupational Therapists (OT) and Occupational Therapist Assistants (OTA).
-This course fulfills the requirements for Georgia, North Carolina, Ohio, and California mandates for ethics continuing education and also applies to any occupational therapist and/or assistant in any other state.
+Ethics and Law for Occupational Therapists (OT) and Occupational Therapy Assistants (OTA).
+This course fulfills the mandate in Georgia, North Carolina, Ohio, and California regarding ethics continuing education and also applies to occupational therapists/assistants in other states.
 Covers the AOTA Occupational Therapy Code of Ethics, including its seven Core Values, six Principles, and associated Standards of Conduct.

 Accreditation / Approval Information

-This course fulfills the requirements for Georgia, North Carolina, Ohio, and California mandates for ethics continuing education.
+This course fulfills the ethics continuing competency requirement for Georgia, North Carolina, Ohio, and California.
 Applicable for OTs and OTAs in other states.

 Ethics and Law in Occupational Therapy Practice

 LEARNING OUTCOME AND OBJECTIVES: Upon completion of this course, you will be prepared to incorporate ethical principles and behaviors into the practice of occupational therapy.
-Specific objectives include:
+Specific learning objectives to address potential knowledge gaps include: